streamr-dev/network/docs/docs/streamr-network/network-roles/operators.md

 ### Operator risks
 Operators promise to deliver, but what happens if they break that promise?
 Well, they will lose some of their staked DATA tokens in a process that’s commonly referred to as “slashing”.
 Delegators are also at risk of losing value if they delegate to unreliable Operators.

 Under the hood, Operators are running an [Operator plugin](#the-operator-plugin) on their Streamr Nodes.
 This plugin is continuously validating other nodes’ activity on the Streamr Network, and based on their findings they can raise flags, and vote on flags if selected as voters through a random selection.
 Operators that are found to have violated protocol rules are slashed, meaning that they lose some fraction of their committed stake.
-Operators are the ones that vote to kick other Operators out of Sponsorships.

 While the above processes and roles may seem quite straightforward, one of the key challenges is preventing Operators that don’t actually do the work (of joining the stream’s topology and relaying messages to connected peers) from earning tokens from Sponsorships.

 Since Operators place a stake on Sponsorships, their stake can be slashed for not doing the work.
 All Operators' nodes validate other Operators' nodes by carrying out inspections (i.e. spot checks) to ensure that everyone is doing the work appropriately.
 If someone is suspected of misbehavior, they are flagged to the Sponsorship smart contract by the inspecting node.
 The smart contract selects random Operators from the Network to run their own inspection on the flagged Operator and vote whether the flagging was valid.
 If the flag is deemed valid, the flagged Operator is slashed and the flagger is rewarded.
 If the flag is invalid, the flagger is punished instead.

-If the Operator is slashed they will be kicked out of the Sponsorship.